jonlpersson/ed-latimore/site/_posts/2021-02-14-how-to-have-fun-and-socialize-sober.md

 I’m happy to say that Gruvi legitimately blew me away with both taste and quality.

-If you want to enjoy the taste of a cool lager, stout, or an IPA, but you’re no longer a drinker, I highly recommend trying their lineup.&nbsp;**Use discount code Ed10 for a 10% discount.**&nbsp;You will not be disappointed.
+If you want to enjoy the taste of a cool lager, stout, or an IPA, but you’re no longer a drinker, I highly recommend trying their lineup. **Use discount code Ed10 for a 10% discount.** You will not be disappointed.

 [Get Gruvi here](https://www.getgruvi.com/drinks)